Who is the real father of data warehousing?

 Second is data integration.

-“At large organisations, there are there are large numbers of customer-facing processes that are collecting data, and integrating them can be a problem.”
+“At large organizations, there are there are large numbers of customer-facing processes that are collecting data, and integrating them can be a problem.”

 Third is the customer experience.
 For users, that “it boils down to performance and simplicity”.